NCMlab/Onboarding/README.md

 ## Lab meetings

-The NCM Lab meetings are approximately every other week and the time needs to be set (as of June 17, 2019).
+The NCM Lab meetings are approximately every week and the time needs to be set (as of June 17, 2019).
+Each meeting will have a different flavor.
+They may be simple discussions about lab activities, more lecture based by Stef or a lab member to explain a topic to the rest of the lab or a journal club discussion.
 Members of the NCM Lab are expected to join if they are able and to contribute to the agenda in advance of the meeting *whether they are able to attend or not*.

 * Please read the [lab meetings](Lab-meetings.md) guide for more details.